 <Unchanged text omitted>

 When a UE is switched on, a public land mobile network (PLMN) or a SNPN is selected by NAS.
-For the selected PLMN/SNPN, associated RAT(s) may be set, as specified in TS 23.122 [9].
+For the selected PLMN, associated RAT(s) may be set, as specified in TS 23.122 [9].
 The NAS shall provide a list of equivalent PLMNs, if available, that the AS shall use for cell selection and cell reselection.

 4.5 Cell Categories